-In 2012, the period between surveys was typically sufficiently short ( $\leq 16$ days) to assume that only a negligible number of redds (3) became obscured from one survey to the next based on the previous evaluation of redd survey life.
-Even though the period between surveys 6 and 7 was great enough (24 days) for 30% of redds to go unseen, spawning was largely complete by this time so only 1 redd would have become obscured based on the redd life model.
-From 2005-2012, 2006 remains the only year where the number of redds estimated using the redd survey life model was substantially higher (21%) than unadjusted counts due to a 37-day gap between surveys during the peak spawning period (table 3.1).
+In 2013, the period between surveys was typically sufficiently short ( $\leq$ 19 days) to assume that only a small number of redds became obscured from one survey to the next based on the evaluation of redd survey life during 2013.
+To confirm this, we used the redd life model using

+2013 redd loss information to estimate the number of redds constructed but then obscured between any two surveys.
+We estimated that 7 redds became obscured between surveys, most of which were during the periods between survey 1-2 and 2-3 (Table 3.1).
+From 2005-2013, 2006 remains the only year where the number of redds estimated using the redd survey life model was substantially higher (21%) than unadjusted counts due to a 37-day gap between surveys during the peak spawning period (Table 3.1).
 See Decker et al. 2010 for further discussion of trends in survey life.

-Figure 3.4 Cumulative proportion of the total steelhead redd count observed over time during 2005 -2012.
+Figure 3.4 Cumulative proportion of the total steelhead redd count observed over time during 2005 -2013.